 This report has been prepared under the guidance of the Technical Committee of the Forum of Regulators (FOR) chaired by Member (Technical), CERC.
 The committee comprised of Members from the SERCs of Tamil Nadu, Gujarat, Rajasthan, Maharashtra, Andhra Pradesh, Karnataka, Madhya Pradesh; CEO, POSOCO and Joint Chief (Regulatory Affairs).
-Deliberations on the subject were held in the third and fourth meeting of the Technical Committee held on 10 Feb 2016 and 01 June 2016 respectively.
-The Minutes of the meetings of the FOR Technical Committee are collectively placed as Appendix-2.
+Deliberations on the subject were held the third and fourth meeting of the Technical Committee held on 10 Feb 2016 and 01 June 2016.
+The Minutes of the four meetings of the FOR Technical Committee are collectively placed as Appendix-2.

-After an exhaustive consultative process with domain experts from all the State, Regional and National Load Despatch Centres, the recommendations in this report were endorsed by the Forum of Load Despatchers (FOLD) in its 17th meeting held on 22 June 2016.
-The Minutes of the FOLD 16th and 17th FOLD meeting are collectively enclosed as Appendix-10.
-The brief details of the report on SAMAST are as under.
+After an exhaustive consultative process with domain experts from all the State, Regional and National Load Despatch Centres the recommendations in this report were endorsed by the Forum of Load Despatchers (FOLD) in its 17th meeting held on 22 June 2016.
+The brief details of the report are as under.